poppy field

 • The ex-Service community have a voice and that their concerns are brought to the public eye.

-Becoming a member also provides the opportunity to get involved in a wide range of activities and events held locally, regionally and nationally throughout the year.
+Becoming a member also provides the opportunity for you to get involved in a wide range of activities and events held locally, regionally and nationally throughout the year.

-If you wish to contact us or to report any inaccuracies or omissions on this website, please email trbl3692paphos@gmail.com
+If you wish to get in touch with us or you want to report any inaccuracies or omissions on this website, please email [email protected]

 The Royal British Legion can provide financial, social and emotional care and support to all members of the British Armed Forces - past and present and their families.
 The Royal British Legion is also the national Custodian of Remembrance and safeguards the Military Covenant between the nation and its Armed Forces and is best known for the annual Poppy Appeal and its emblem the red poppy.